EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ---
 spec-version: 0.0.2
 title: Upsert
-summary: This action will either insert or update an entry in the `addressbook`.
-If an entry exists with the same name as the specified user parameter, the record is updated with the first_name, last_name, street, city, and state parameters.
+summary: This action inserts or updates an entry in the `addressbook`.
+If an entry exists with the same name as the specified account_name parameter, the record is updated with the first_name, last_name, street, city, and state parameters.
 If a record does not exist, a new record is created.
 The data is stored in the key-value table.
 The ram costs are paid by the smart contract.
 icon:

-<h1 class="contract">erase</h1>
+<h1 class="contract">del</h1>
 ---
 spec-version: 0.0.2
-title: Erase
+title: Del
-summary: This action will remove an entry from the `addressbook` if an entry in the key-value table exists with the specified name.
+summary: This action removes an entry from the `addressbook` if an entry in the key-value table exists with the specified name.
 icon:
 ```